Richard Stallman's personal site.

 Addendum (22 May 2016)

 It appears that duckduckgo inherits this censorship from Yahoo.
-The company might want to take some steps to detect specific examples of search result censoship, such as when items that appear when searching yahoo for A B C D do not appear at all in a search for A B C without D, and fix them.
+The company might want to take some steps to detect specific examples of search result censorship, such as when items that appear when searching yahoo for A B C D do not appear at all in a search for A B C without D, and fix them.

 Copyright (c) 2016 Richard Stallman Verbatim copying and redistribution of this entire page are permitted provided this notice is preserved.